ruanchaves/song2vec/README.md

 [Get API Key for Youtube](https://www.slickremix.com/docs/get-api-key-for-youtube/)

 [Get API Key for Telegram](https://www.sohamkamani.com/blog/2016/09/21/making-a-telegram-bot/) - Simply follow the "Set up your bot" section until you get the API Key ( you won't have to manually set up a bot server ).

+Then you can turn on the bot with:

+	python3.5 s2v_bot.py